Property-based Testing For The Rest Of Us - Property-driven Development

 Is it safer?

 This means that, along the process, for a good deal of time the specification was incomplete and partially lying.
+Some green tests were deceiving.
+In fact, we did not trust and we kept adding tests.

 • With PDD we practiced an incremental development letting the shrinker identify the increasingly complex use cases.
 Doing this, we never needed to modify the requirement: on the contrary, we started since the beginning with a complete specification, and we maintained it immutated till the end.